harish040506/Team-Debuggers/README.md

 - Provide absolute scores without context
 - Offer generic advice disconnected from real hiring benchmarks

-As a result, candidates prepare blindly, often improving the *wrong* areas.
+As a result, candidates often prepare blindly, improving areas that do not actually influence selection.

 ---